Vkerubo/The-Foodie-Library-app/README.md

 # THE FOODIE LIBRARY APP

-This is a web application that allows users to search for recipes based on a keyword.
-The application makes use of the Edamam Recipe Search API to fetch recipes and display them on the web page.
+This is a simple recipe search engine that uses the Edamam Recipe Search API to find recipes based on specific ingredients and health preferences.

 ## Getting Started